adamk2002/User-car-risk-predictor/README.md

 Because the dataset is too large to upload to GitHub, the full dataset is not included in this repository; instead, here is the link to it.
 Dataset link:
 https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data

+# Note:
+cleaned.ipynb continues the code from project.ipynb after the dataset was cleaned and saved.